Last Update: 07-Jun-19 10:14 ET

 - Wholesale sales declined 0.4% following a downwardly revised 1.8% increase (from 2.3%) in March.

 - On a year-over-year basis, total sales were up 2.7% while total inventories were up 7.6%.

 - Durable inventories increased 1.0% in April, driven by a 3.8% increase in automotive inventories.

 - Nondurable inventories increased 0.5% in April, driven by a 1.5% increase in drugs inventories.

-- The inventories-to-sales ratio held steady at 1.35, but was up from 1.29 in the same period a year ago, the ratio stood at 1.28.
+- The inventories-to-sales ratio increased to 1.34 from 1.33 in March.
+In the same period a year ago, the ratio stood at 1.28.